-If you have a free placement you will have no expenses.
-If you purchase an ATM you will need to purchase the ATM or pay your monthly lease payment.
-The ATM will require a standard phone line, an internet connection, or a wireless device for network communications, and a standard electrical outlet.
+If you have a free placement, you will have no expenses.
+If you purchase an ATM, you will need to buy the ATM or pay your monthly lease payment.
+The ATM will require a standard phone line, or an internet connection, or a wireless device for network communications, and a standard electrical outlet.

 Are there additional expenses not covered here?

-No. There are no additional statement fees, monthly fees or hidden charges.
+No. There are no monthly fees or hidden charges.

-What is included with each ATM purchase or placement?
+What is included with each ATM purchase or the placement?

-How much can I be paid with my own ATM?
+How much can I be paid with full-service ATM?

 You will make 100% of the surcharge revenue generated by your ATM, plus you will earn 100% of Interchange with minus driving fees.

 How do I load my ATM?

-Once your ATM is installed – you will be trained on the procedure of loading cash into your new ATM machine.
+Once your ATM installed – you will be trained on the procedure of loading cash into your new ATM.

 How much revenue can I expect to generate from an ATM placement?

-That generally depends on the amount of foot traffic your location has on a daily basis.
-The rule of thumb typically is 3% of the foot traffic that actually sees the ATM machine will use the ATM.
+That generally depends on the amount of foot traffic your location has daily.
+The rule of thumb typically is 3% of the foot traffic that sees the ATM will use.
 For example, you have a total of 500 people a day coming through your doors, and you are charging $2.00 per valid withdrawal.
-If you take the 3% of the people that see the ATM machine will use it, then your ATM machine will generate you 500 transactions per month at $2.00 per valid withdrawal.
-That leads to $1000 per month or a total of $12,000 per year.
+If you take the 3% of the people that see the ATM will use it, then your ATM will generate you 500 transactions per month at $2.00 per valid withdrawal.
+That leads to $1000 per month or a total of $12,000 per year Plus Interchange.